Elinor Florence, Author

 My father’s eldest sister Marguerite Florence with husband Orval Maywood.

-My father’s only brother Donovan Florence with wife Beryl Ramsay.
+My father’s only brother Donovan Florence with his bride Beryl Ramsay.

 My father’s older sister Myrtle Rose Florence, later Myrtle (Sunny) De Jong.